Cloud Cost Management FAQ

 Connect alerts to action (not just notification)

-CerteroX for Cloud provides budget management with configurable alerts, enabling organizations to set spending limits and receive notifications before costs exceed thresholds.
+CerteroX Cloud Management provides budget management with configurable alerts — enabling organisations to set spending limits and receive notifications before costs exceed thresholds.

-What cloud providers does CerteroX for Cloud support?
+What cloud providers does CerteroX Cloud Management support?

-CerteroX for Cloud provides unified cost visibility and optimization across major cloud platforms:
+CerteroX Cloud Management provides unified cost visibility and optimisation across the major cloud platforms:

 Supported cloud providers: